-I won’t go into the corruption that drives the medical field, but it’s time medical doctors stop doubting the power of diet and supplements to help the body heal.
 Insulin dependence is not a given.
-While many with type 2 diabetes may choose to continue using insulin as well as making lifestyle and supplement amendments, insulin dependence is what most medical doctors are educated to recommend.
+While many with type 2 diabetes choose to continue using insulin as well as making lifestyle and supplement amendments, insulin dependence is what most medical doctors are educated to recommend.
 They do not know safe alternatives and doubt that safe alternatives exist.

-Multiple studies (here, here and here) have shown that a Paleo diet, rich in pasture-raised meats, vegetables, nuts and seeds, fruits and starchy roots like cassava and sweet potato, is an effective approach for diabetes and other metabolic disorders.
+Multiple studies investigating the results of diets without processed foods (here, here and here) show that a diet high in protein, certain vegetables, sometimes fruits and even starches can be an effective approach for diabetes and other metabolic disorders.

 Lifestyle Advice

 Type 2 diabetes is a lifestyle disease.
-Caused largely by poor diet, sitting too much, not enough exercise, not enough sleep, over-eating and an imbalance of nutrients, it’s hard for patients to turn off and change the very behavior that’s caused their illness.
+Caused largely by poor diet, sitting too much, not enough exercise, not enough sleep, over-eating and an imbalance of nutrients (often high fat and/or high sugar), it’s hard for patients to turn off and change the very behavior that’s caused their illness.
 Although eating disorders like bulimia and anorexia have gotten more coverage, chronic overeating is also an eating disorder. (source, source, and source)

-You might be saying, I know person ABC who is thin and she has type 2 diabetes.
+You might be saying, I know person __ who is thin, and she has type 2 diabetes.
 Absolutely.
 There are two categories of patients who are not overweight but who still have this autoimmune disease.

 The first person, while not overweight, still has an unhealthy diet, perhaps poor sleep, perhaps sits too much.
 In other words, she still struggles with many of the same causes, even if she doesn’t overeat or overeat as much as an obese patient.

-The second thin patient who has type 2 diabetes had a genetic predisposition to the disease and then she fits the profile that many of the rest of us with autoimmune diseases have: she has leaky gut (intestinal permeability), stress, inflammation, and environmental triggers are present. (source and source)
+The second thin patient who has type 2 diabetes had a genetic predisposition to the disease, and then she fits the profile that many of the rest of us with autoimmune diseases have: She has leaky gut (intestinal permeability), stress, inflammation, poor liver health, and environmental triggers are present. (source and source)

-We’ve established cause.
+We’ve established cause to some extent.
 The solution is often up to the patient.
 If the patient is determined to get well and understands the long-term dangers associated with medical treatments (read about these here), the solution can be sought out with whatever emotional support may be needed to maintain the dietary changes.

-By the way, I don’t just say “exercise more” in a broad sense, because I know that any kind of exercise, like more cardio, won’t do the trick, especially where goals of weight loss are concerned.
-Rather read here about high-intensity strength training and how to exercise in a more effective way.
+When we say, “exercise more” we don’t mean more cardio, especially where goals of weight loss are concerned.
+Rather, read about high-intensity strength training (and how to exercise in a more effective way).
 Take to heart the full article, including how to prevent injury and be gentle with high-intensity strength training, how to be more active in general and how to change eating habits associated with heavy cardio workouts.

 10 Best Supplements for Diabetes

-My tip for taking fewer pills is to find reliable supplement companies that create combination supplements designed to meet your needs.
-Number 4 below is a great example.
-This supplement saves time, money and energy by combining key nutrients the diabetic needs.
-This article would have been titled The 15 Best Supplements for Diabetes if it wasn’t for companies like Designs for Health.
+One tip for taking fewer pills is to find reliable supplement companies that create combination supplements designed to meet your needs.
+Numbers 4, 5 and 6 below are a great example.
+One supplement saves time, money and energy by combining three key nutrients most diabetics need.

 1.Magnesium